Academic Accommodations

 - Peer Tutoring

-- Individual appointments with faculty and staff.
+- Individual appointments with faculty, class deans, and student support staff

 • Reduced Course Load Petition:

-In the event that a Williams College student believes that a full course of study should be modified because of disability, the student may petition the Disabilities and Accommodations Advisory Group (DAAG) to be granted a Reduced Course Load Accommodation(RCL).
+In the event that a Williams College student believes that a full course of study should be modified because of disability, the student may petition the Disabilities and Accommodations Advisory Group (DAAG) to be granted a Reduced Course Load Accommodation (RCL).
 A Reduced Course Load accommodation permits students with documented need based on a disability to take three rather than four courses each semester.
-Students approved for a reduced course load must still complete all academic requirements of the college (including passing 32 courses, completing a major, and completing all of the distribution requirements) in order to graduate.
+Students approved for an RCL must still complete all academic requirements of the college (including passing 32 courses, completing a major, and completing all of the distribution requirements) in order to graduate.

 Such a petition must be accompanied by a statement from the student identifying the circumstances that have necessitated the request and a professional evaluation from a health care provider which addresses the rationale for a reduced course load.
-The petition may also be augmented by a recommendation from a Dean though this is not required.
+The petition may also be augmented by a recommendation from a Dean, though this is not required.
 If the consideration of a student’s petition and supporting documentation leads to approval, the petition is forwarded to the Committee on Academic Standing which formalizes the approval by DAAG.

 When to File a Petition for a Reduced Course Load Accommodation: